hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 ---
-title: "Jamo Audio S807 Floorstanding Speaker Review"
+title: "Jamo S807 Floorstanding Speaker Review"
 date: 2020-06-22
 draft: false
 image: /images/Reviews/Loudspeakers/Jamo_S807/speaker_photos/DSC06156.JPG
-description : "Jamo Audio S807 Floorstanding Speaker Review"
+description : "Jamo S807 Floorstanding Speaker Review"
 Tags: ["Jamo", "S807", "Floorstander", "Klippel"]
 ---

 ## Intro

 First off, I'll just save you a lot of trouble if you're a casual reader or someone wanting to know if they should buy these speakers for budget friendly hi-fi stereo use:  Do not buy these speakers.
-I'm seeing reviewers give these 4/5 stars.
-I don't agree.
-Which by default implores you to trust me.
-I know, that's incredibly hypocritical but I can back my reasons up with data.
-I will do just that in this review.

-... (ascending my pedestal for a rant) ...

-There are a *lot* of ... ummm... budget friendly ... speakers available on Amazon.
-Too many to count.
-And there are a lot of audiophile-types with YouTube videos praising these speakers.
-Many of the more popular YouTube reviewers go the Amazon speaker routes because they can link them via their Amazon Affiliate account, talk them up, and make a decent bit of money off them when people make the purchase through their links.
-If you look around, you'll see that there aren't many reviewers telling you what is bad.
-There seems to be an overabundance of videos telling you what to buy, though.
-Is this because they don't review anything bad?
-Or is this because they are only trying to make a buck off your purchases, regardless if the speaker is actually any good?
-Makes you wonder, doesn't it?

-I'm not saying linking speakers through an affiliate account is bad.
-Certainly not when the speaker is a good performer or even as a way for a reviewer to make some money for his time and effort.
-Myself included.
-It just concerns me that there is so little accountability with reviewers in these influential positions.
-They don't show data so they can just say "oh, well it sounds good to me" and skate on by with their profits from (knowingly) making a terrible recommendation.
-One more reason I am more trusting of reviewers who provide data to accompany their reviews.

-... (descending my pedestal) ...
+They're not good.

 The reason I chose this speaker for review is simple: I was hoping to find nice performance on a relatively small sized tower speaker that is typically < $300 for the pair (and occasionally < $200/pair).
 One that just really punches above its class subjectively and objectively.
+You know... a diamond in the rough.
 Knowing Jamo is owned by Klipsch, I was a bit torn on what to expect.
-Klipsch has the reputation of being "bright" speakers but I was hopeful that since this wasn't the typical horn/waveguide Klipsch speakers use that it might not have those Klipsch traits few are fond of.
+Looking around, Jamo is historically known as a high-quality brand.
+But that is not so true in present day.
+Klipsch has the reputation of producing "bright" speakers but I was hopeful that since this wasn't the typical horn/waveguide Klipsch speakers use that it might not have those Klipsch traits few are fond of.
 Then I could feel confident in telling folks to buy it and I might make $10 this month to help cover my dinner one night if their purchase is made through my Amazon affiliate link.
-Unfortunately, this speaker is a poor performer.
+Unfortunately, this speaker is a poor performer and I cannot recommend it.

+I'm seeing reviewers give these 4/5 stars.
+I don't understand how.
+I guess they just want to sell speakers through their affiliate links or the like.
+I can't imagine any other reason why someone would recommend these for hi-fi purposes.
+What I heard from the get-go was bad and what I saw in the data was even worse.
+I know it is hypocritical to tell you to ignore others' positive (subjective) reviews and trust my negative review but I can back my reasons up with data and will do so in this review.

 At any rate, if you want to go through Amazon [here is my affiliate link for the Jamo S807 speaker](https://amzn.to/3ey10q6).
 You can glance at the product page, the reviews and maybe purchase something else instead if you want to help me out.
 But to make it clear:  Do not waste your money on this speaker for hi-fi stereo purposes.
 Maybe for just some movie speakers in your living room but I can't really recommend that even at their low price point.
 Not unless you like punchy-only bass and extremely bright treble.
-What I heard from the get-go was bad and what I saw in the data was even worse.
-I don't expect my subjective impressions to sway you from others' more positive reviews, but the data tells the exact story I heard... and honestly, I was surprised I was able to correlate subjectively so well with the objective data.

 <br>